dlseis/dlseis_well_tie/README.md

 Explanations about how to train your own neural network are given [here](./wtie/learning/readme.md).

 ## Publications
-A publication titled "Partial Automation of the Seismic to Well Tie with Deep Learning and Bayesian Optimization" is under review.
-In the mean time, if this package is useful in your work, you may cite the following:
+A publication titled "Partial automation of the seismic to well tie with deep learning and Bayesian optimization" is available in open access in the journal Computers and Geosciences.
+It can be accessed via https://doi.org/10.1016/j.cageo.2022.105120 .
+You are free to download and modify the source code for your work.
+If you find this work useful, don't forget to cite our publication.
-- Valentin Tschannen.
-Deep Learning for Seismic Data Processing and Interpretation.
-Ph.D.
-Thesis. École normale supérieure, Université PSL, 2020. [link](https://hal.archives-ouvertes.fr/tel-02962268)